LogtalkDotOrg/logtalk3/INSTALL.md

 The local copies made by the `logtalk_user_setup` scripts have both read and write permissions for the user running the script.
-When used with one of the back-end Prolog compilers for which an integration script is provided on the `integration` directory, this setup as the advantage of allowing each end-user to independently customize default compilation flags, library paths, and modify and experiment with the provided libraries and examples.
+When used with one of the backend Prolog compilers for which an integration script is provided on the `integration` directory, this setup as the advantage of allowing each end-user to independently customize default compilation flags, library paths, and modify and experiment with the provided libraries and examples.